IaaS For Public Sector

 Step-by-Step Implementation Guide

-2. Choose a Provider: Evaluate IaaS providers based on factors such as security, compliance, scalability, and cost.
+2. Choose a Provider: Evaluate IaaS providers based on factors such as cost, security, scalability, and support.

-4. Train Staff: Provide training for IT staff and end-users to ensure a smooth transition.
+6. Train Staff: Provide training for IT staff and end-users to ensure smooth adoption.

 Common Challenges and Solutions